michael-basil/michael-basil.github.io/parenting.md

 1. Winter Break: overnights split evenly with Mother having choice of days by default
 1. Spring Break: overnights split evenly with Father having choice of days by default
 1. Summer Break: fourteen overnights to be used by each parent however they so choose
-    1. In conflict, these overnights take precedence
-1. Social Parties: each parent will have reasonable parenting time carve outs for the children to attend child-centric pre-planned events
+1. Social Parties: each parent will make concessions for the children to attend child-centric pre-planned events

 ## expectations